350 Cute & Unique Ibis Names + Generator

 Lunar | Relating to the moon. |

-Nebula | A cloud of gas and dust in outer space. |
+Nebula | A big cloud made of gas and dust floating in space. |

-Orbit | The curved path of a celestial object or spacecraft around a star, planet, or moon. |
+Orbit | The path a planet, moon, or spacecraft follows as it moves around a star or planet. |

 Quasar | A massive and remote celestial object. |